StructifyAI/structify/docs/source/python_client/search.rst

 -----------------------
 The most powerful method is to allow users to ask questions in natural language and have the system return the relevant data.
 This endpoint is powered by Structify's LLM agents.
 While the most complex method, it is allows for the most flexible and user-friendly experience.

-If we wanted to power users to search for employees by describing the type of school they attended (e.g. "Ivy League tier schools" or "liberal arts collegs in California"), we could create the following function:
+If we wanted to power users to search for employees by describing the type of school they attended (e.g. "Ivy League tier schools" or "liberal arts colleges in California"), we could create the following function:

 .. code-block:: python